luis-silva/terraform-provider-google/website/docs/r/google_project.html.markdown

    project to be migrated to the newly specified folder.

 * `billing_account` - (Optional) The alphanumeric ID of the billing account this project belongs to.
+This options also enables the cloud billing api for the project.
 The user or service account performing this operation with Terraform must have Billing Account Administrator privileges (`roles/billing.admin`) in the organization.
 See [Google Cloud Billing API Access Control](https://cloud.google.com/billing/v1/how-tos/access-control) for more details.